-Thank you for taking the time to visit my 'Photography & Blog' Page.
+First - a big THANK YOU for taking the time to visit MY Photography & Blog Page.

-The images galleried in 'Our Encounters With The Natural World' are individually identified and I have gone to some lengths to ensure the information you see, corresponds to the image depicted.
+The images galleried in Our Encounters With The Natural World are individually identified and I have gone to some lengths to ensure the information you see, corresponds to the image depicted.
 However, there may well be some animal or insect species where my identification is incorrect.
-If you should identify an error, please don't hesitate to contact me via any on my social media links above or directly by email.
-In a small number of cases, I have used the label 'NYID', this indicates that the displayed image has not yet been identified.
-For anyone that is interested, I have provided a list of just a few of the websites used during my endeavours to ID my avian, flora and fauna collections.
+If you should identify an error, please don't hesitate to contact me via any of my social media links above or directly by email.
+In a small number of cases, you may see the label NYID, this indicates that the displayed image has not yet been identified.
+For anyone that is interested, I have provided a few helpful websites used during my endeavours to identify my avian, flora and fauna collections.

-I am a huge fan of micro four thirds cameras and in particular the Lumix DC-G9 and DC-G80.
+I am a huge fan of micro four-thirds cameras and in particular the Lumix DC-G9 and DC-G80.
 My work-horse lens is the Pan/Leica 100-400mm ƒ/4-6.3 ASPH Power OIS DG Vario-Elmar, supported by the Pan/Leica 12-60mm ƒ2.8-4 DG Vario-Elmarit, the Pan/Leica 8-18mm ƒ2.8-4 DG Vario-Elmarit ƒ2.8-4 Wide-angle Zoom and the Olympus M.ZUIKO 60mm f/2.8 Macro Lens.

 Lumix DC-G9 with 100-400mm lens & power pack - image whyoubuy

 Please CLICK on the image above to direct you to three of my favourite galleries.
 They represent just a small selection of wildlife images, collected from around the United Kingdom over the last few years.

 I also wish to highlight, that a significant number of the images you see, are largely attributable to my wife, who's undoubtedly the best 'spotter' I could wish for.
 I have also included a number of images she captured using a Lumix DC-TZ95 or more recently, her Lumix DC-G80.

-Our 'Collections' portfolio, include two galleries: the 'House of Black and White' and simply, the 'Gallery'.
-These exhibit a selection of images recorded using my hardworking Lumix DC-G9 camera with various Leica lenses.
-I have also included a number of images recorded by my ever patient wife, whose uses either a Lumix DC-TZ95 or DC-G80 camera.
+Our Collections portfolio, includes two galleries: the House of Black and White and, the Gallery.
+Both of these exhibit a selection of images recorded using my hardworking Lumix DC-G9 camera with various Leica lenses.
+I have also included a number of images taken by my wife, whose uses either a Lumix DC-TZ95 or DC-G80 camera.
 Most of the images were recorded handheld, using natural light.